BP0324142/Data-science-portfolio/solar_generation/description.md

 The data used in this analysis is [available here](https://www.kaggle.com/datasets/pythonafroz/solar-powe-generation-data).

-Here's an example of that the data looks like:\
+Here's an example of that the data looks like.\
 ![First five rows of data](/images/01-top-five-rows.png)

 And here are some summary statistics.
 Sunshine, radiation and production have very high standard deviations, meaning that they have a large spread which could lead to misrepresentative clustering.\
 ![Summary statistics](/images/02-summary-stats.png)

-Some notes on the data:
+Notes on the data:
 * All rows were unique and there were no null values.
 * The data types for each row were int or float, so no categorical field encoding was necessary.
 * The dataset holds hourly values for each day.
 There is no point in analyising records without any energy generation, so these rows were dropped.
-This left >3k rows.
+This left ~3.2k rows.
 * Data was missing for May and some radiation values were below 0 (obviously impossible).
-These rows were dropped with the 0 radiation rows.
+This introduces doubt about the accuracy of these data.
 <br/><br/>